-Taking the base Experimental League I’ve made a simple change to our variable of interest (or Independent Variable for the true stats nerds) of professionalism.
+Firstly taking the base Experimental League I’ve made a simple change to our variable of interest (or Independent Variable for the true statistic nerds) of professionalism.
 All the players from Teams A and B have been given a high attribute score of 20.
 Those from C and D have kept our default value of 10, and those in Teams E and F have been given a low score of 1.

 From table 1 it looks like the high professionalism group have generally out performed the others, grabbing more wins, fewer draws, and having a much healthier goal difference and points total.
 In fact it looks like there’s an almost 20 point difference between the high and low professionalism group.

 The same picture can also be seen in the cards and fouls, with the lower professionalism seemingly corresponding with increased fouls and yellow cards.